Men in Black: International will be forgotten in a flash

 After seeing Tessa Thompson and Chris Hemsworth pop off the screen in Thor: Ragnarok and Avengers: Endgame, the prospect of them pairing up to protect the Earth from the scum of the universe is exciting.
 Unfortunately, this Men in Black spinoff from Fate of the Furious and Straight Outta Compton director F. Gary Gray doesn't live up to its potential due to shallow characters and a weak script.

-The film opens Thursday, June 13 in Australia and comes to the US and UK on Friday, June 14.
+The film opened Thursday, June 13 in Australia and comes to the US and UK on Friday, June 14.

 Things kick off promisingly enough, with alien policing MiB Agents H (Hemsworth) and High T (Liam Neeson) engaging in an energetic mission on the Eiffel Tower, and Neeson bringing his usual growling gravitas.
 This opening scene ends on a cliff-hanger, setting up an element of uncertainty around these two.